childmindresearch/neuromaps-prime/SECURITY.md

 ## Supported Versions

 ## Reporting Vulnerabilities

 To report security vulnerabilities, please do NOT use our issues page.
-Instead, kindly email us at ENTER_YOUR_EMAIL_ADDRESS.
+Instead, kindly email us at dair@childmind.org.
 Please refrain from using other communication channels.

 For non-security-related issues, we welcome your input and feedback on our issues page.
 Feel free to share your ideas and suggestions to help us improve our services.